adityaviswanathan/dashboard/formula_engine/README.md

 Input strings are read into a `ParseTree` which can then be recursively evaluated based on the definitions of the function nodes in the tree.

+ParseTree requires a binding to an instance of ReportTraverser in order to correctly process nodes that pertain to report data.

 - Add(get_cell_by_text('hi', 'hi'), 3)